Katton1301/BullsAndCows/README.md

 # BullsAndCows

 This is a project with a game of bulls and cows.
 The project is divided into one model for the game and 3 executable projects:
-1. Strategy Calculation - forms a json file used by the computer at a hard level.
+1. Decision Tree Generator - forms a json file used by the computer at a hard level.
 2. Simulation - a project for subsetting the exact average number of steps for each used level of computer difficulty in the game.
 3. Game View - the game itself, with 3 modes: